How SCFAs Influences Fiber to Support Gut Health and Metabolism

 The real biological impact of fiber depends on what happens after it reaches the gut microbiome.

-Short-chain fatty acids (SCFAs) are the key molecules that translate dietary fiber into meaningful physiological effects—linking gut microbes to digestion, metabolism, immune balance, and gut-barrier integrity.
+Short-chain fatty acids (SCFAs) are the key molecules that translate dietary fiber into meaningful physiological effects—linking gut microbes to digestive wellness and metabolic signaling, as well as immune balance and gut-barrier integrity.

 In simple terms, fiber feeds microbes, and microbes produce SCFAs that communicate with the body.